 In early 2016 the founders of the company I worked for decided that it was time for them to sell the business.
 It was understandable.
 They wanted to realize a financial return on the 20+ year investment they had put into growing the company.
-They hired an investment banker, fired the President of the company – also a founder, but who was not on board with selling – and began the process to sell the company.
+They hired an investment banker and began the process to sell the company.

 I had been with the company since 2002 when I joined as employee #16, and like many of those early employees had received stock options.
 At the time the sale process was started I was also a member of the senior executive team and I managed to negotiate a bonus that would be paid if I helped to successfully sell the company.
 I had mixed feelings about the sale, but it was happening regardless.
 I could either work to make it a success for everyone (myself included), or leave, which I wasn’t prepared to do.

-After a 10-month process we sold the company at the end of 2016 for a quarter of a billion dollars to a large American public company.
-My ownership percentage through stock options was relatively small but our family also had a relatively modest lifestyle.
+After a 10-month process we sold the company at the end of 2016 for a quarter of a billion (yes, “billion” with a ‘B’) dollars to a large American public company.
+My ownership percentage through stock options was small but our family also had a relatively modest lifestyle.
 I had achieved financial independence.
 However, unlike most other FIRE followers out there I continued to work.
 I was engaged and motivated in my job and in summer of 2017 I received a promotion to the top job for our division.

 Time to Jump

 At the point I decided to quit I had a big title, tons of responsibility (300 people and $100M in revenue), a great team to work with in Vancouver, and was making good money.
-I was now saving even more money as a result of not having a mortgage, and was taking advantage of the many benefits of a big company like RRSP (401k in the US) matching and the Employee Share Purchase Program.
+I was now saving even more money and was taking advantage of the many benefits of a big company like RRSP (401k in the US) matching and the Employee Share Purchase Program.
 I had it all!